pdjr-n2k/TMP106/README.md

 To configure the instance number of all six sensor channels to consecutive values from a specified start value:

+1. Ensure that the module is in extended operating mode by checking that the transmit LED is steadily on.
+   If not, switch the module into extended mode as described above.
-1. Enter the value 0x01 on the ADDR/VALUE DIL switch.
+2. Enter the BASSINST function code (0xE0) into the ADDR/VALUE DIL switch.
-2. Press and hold the PRG button for at least one second before release.
+3. Press and hold the PRG button for 1s before releasing.
-   The module's transmit LED will begin to flash rapidly.
+   The transmit LED will flash continuously.
-3. Enter the instance number you wish to use for sensor channel one on the ADDR/VALUE DIL switch.
+4. Enter the instance number you wish to use for sensor channel one on the ADDR/VALUE DIL switch.
-4. Press and release the PRG button.
+5. Press and release the PRG button.
-   The module's transmit LED will stop flashing.
+   The transmit LED will revert to being steadily on.

-The instance number you specify at (3) must be in the range 0..247 and none of the values in the range *n*..(*n* + 5) may be in use as the instance number of any existing or planned temperature sensor on the host NMEA bus.
+The instance number you specify at (2) must be in the range 0..247 and none of the values in the range *n*..(*n* + 5) may be in use as the instance number of any existing or planned temperature sensor on the host NMEA bus.